 A web session specifies the details of how user information is stored.

-For more information about this procedure, including optional steps that are not included here, see Creating web sessions.
+For more information about this procedure, including optional steps that aren't included here, see Creating web sessions.

 - Click + Add Web Session.